 BA, Dalhousie University, 2000 (First-Class Honours)

 PublicationsRecent peer-reviewed publications:

-Book: Stalin's Gulag at War: Forced Labour, Mass Death, and Soviet Victory in World War II (Toronto: University of Toronto Press, forthcoming).
+Book: Stalin's Gulag at War: Forced Labour, Mass Death, and Soviet Victory in the Second World War (Toronto: University of Toronto Press, 2018 [forthcoming]).

 "Tomsk Regional Identity and the Legacy of the Gulag and Stalinist Repression," Chapter 9 of Russia's Regional Identities, edited by Edith Clowes, Ani Kokobobo and Gisela Erbsloh.
 London: Routledge, forthcoming (Jan.
 2018).